Pedro-Pathing-Projects/Route-Simulation/README.md

-This is a simulator to test our equations before we try to implement them in Pedro Pathing!
-Hehe!
+# A Simulator to test our equations before implementation into Pedro